CS

 The Land Rover Defender 130 uses a 3.0 i6 D350 Diesel Mild Hybrid producing 257kW and 700Nm of torque, sent through a 8-speed automatic to a AWD layout.
 It covers the 0-100km/h sprint in 6.8 seconds.

 The Lexus GX has the clear power advantage at 262kW vs 257kW.
+In the real-world sprint, the Land Rover Defender 130 is 0.2s quicker.
 For most buyers, the way each car feels day-to-day matters more than outright acceleration.

 Space & Comfort